learn-academy-2022-bravo/week-5-assessment-nataliadiaz2/interview-questions.md

   Your answer: Primary keys are unique indentifiers, usually used in databases to track each individual piece of data to be able to refer back.
 Comes in handy when pieces of data are similar, the primary keys will be different.

   Researched answer: Primary keys are unique id's that are given to every row of a table in Rails.
 If there is duplicate information in a table, the primary key or unique id tells the row apart by their id.
+Primary keys are important when a user is going through the data, or referring to a specific row of data to identify eaxctly which data is being called/pulled.
+Primary keys are necessary to have database information organized.